Vepnar/HTMLHexViewer/README.md

 ## Credits
 - [Black](https://github.com/psf/black).
 This markdown page has been inspired by them.
 - Hexdump.
-This application is a remake of hexdump.
+This application is a remake of hexdump but more visual.